yashvora93/Travel-and-Entertainment-Web/README.md

 # Travel and Entertainment Web Application

-A responsive web application using node.js, AngularJS and jQuery, deployed on Amazon AWS Elastic Bean platform to search and retrieve information about places using Google and Yelp API’s.
+A responsive web application developed using node.js, AngularJS, jQuery, Bootstrap and HTML5, deployed on Amazon AWS Elastic Bean platform to search and retrieve information about places using Google and Yelp API’s.